 When you create a new product family, you can define a name, description and API handle.
 Description and API handle are optional, while name is required.

-You can easily edit the any Product Family.
+You can easily edit the any aspect of any product family.
 Click edit family and you can rename the family, or edit the description.

 If you are done with an entire product family, you can chose to archive it.
 Select archive family on the family you would like to archive.
 This removes it from view and makes it inaccessible to your future subscribers.Once a family is archived, you must contact firstname.lastname@example.org in order to have it restored.
 An option does not exist to delete a product family.

-An example may help.
-Let’s say we’re Acme Corporation, and we have two web applications: a project management suite called “AcmeProjects” and a CRM called “AcmeCRM”.
-Our Acme brand is strong, and our customers often sign up for both of our services.
-In this case, we might make a single Site called “Acme”, and two Product Families: AcmeProjects and AcmeCRM.
 This way, our customers might be able to sign up both services and we treat them as one customer/user/login on both our own site and on Chargify.
 We would be able to compare sales data directly between AcmeProjects and AcmeCRM.
 Our customer’s credit cards would show charges from the same entity (Acme Corp) for both products.
-(Note: Chargify does not aggregate charges.)